 - Charcuterie meats: I like to include sliced salami, summer sausage, sliced pepperoni, or other Italian meats on my fruit and cheese platters.
 I like the salty, savory flavor they add and it makes them a little more of a substantial appetizer.

 - Nuts: They should be roasted, salted, and shelled.
-My favorites for a fruit and cheese platter are cashews, almonds, and macadmia nuts, although pistachios, hazelnuts, walnuts, and other mixed nuts are great choices as well.
+My favorites for a fruit and cheese platter are cashews, almonds, and macadamia nuts, although pistachios, hazelnuts, walnuts, and other mixed nuts are great choices as well.

 - Olives & Pickles: Go to the deli section of your grocery store and you will usually find an area with olives to choose from.
 A variety of pimento stuff green olives, dark kalamata olives, or cornichons (tart little French pickles) are always a welcome addition to a fruit and cheese platter.